shinyay/spring-webflux-getting-started-archived/README.md

 ### WebFlux Handler
 We use a **handler** to handle the request and create a response for Spring Reactive.
-HandlerFunction is equivalent of the body of a `@RequestMapping` method
+HandlerFunction is equivalent of the body of a `@RequestMapping` method.
+`RouterFunction` is the equivalent of a `@RequestMapping` annotation